 The right to access your personal information

 You may contact us to request details of the type of processing we carry out on your personal data and a copy of the personal information which we hold about you.
-This is known as a Subject Access Request and must be submitted in writing to either the centre manager at the Rutherford Cancer Centre where you have accessed services or directly to the Data Protection Officer at the address shown below.
+This is known as a Subject Access Request and must be submitted in writing to either the center manager at the Rutherford Cancer Centre where you have accessed services or directly to the Data Protection Officer at the address shown below.

-We must process your request within one month of receipt of the request, however, if it is a complex request we may need to extend this by up to two months.
+We must process your request within one month of receipt of the request, however, if it is a complex request, we may need to extend this by up to two months.
 You will be kept informed if an extension is required.

 The right to rectification